 Allegations of impropriety figure in Boston ch.
-7 case, hold up spin-off
+7 case, hold up spin-off ical contributions and payoffs to foreign officials.

 Another installment in the saga of allegedly illegal or at least questionable practices of RKO General Inc.'s parent, General Tire & Rubber Co., became available last week in a 233-page report filed with the Securities and Exchange Commission by a special review committee of General Tire's board.